Skip to main content

 Overview - what can you do with CRM Journeys and Automations?

 Automate email touch-points with new leads and customers based on the criteria you decide -including welcome emails as soon as they register their interest.
-Chase up on leads who haven't started trials or purchased memberships in the timeframes you've outlined to stop potential customers slipping away and auto-assign tasks to your coaches as leads hit certain criteria to delegate to your team effectively.
+Chase up on leads who haven't started trials or purchased memberships in the timeframes you've outlined with emails or in-app messages to stop potential customers slipping away and auto-assign tasks to your coaches as leads hit certain criteria to delegate to your team effectively.

 This article covers 4 steps: